Andsbf/Toy-Robot-challenge/README.md

 ```

 ### Debugging
 The program reads from the environment the flag `DEBUG`, in case the flag is on/true, all the logging will be done according to the logging method selected, by default the program will log to a file, but this is configurable(the terminal/console can also be used for debugging).
-If the DEBUG environment variable is not the the log file for the program execution will be empty.
+If the DEBUG environment variable is set to false, the log file for the program execution will be empty.
 The Default for the DEBUG is true, for the sake of this exercise.

 ps: The default debugging method will create a file named with the current timestamp at the root of the project.